-The idea of service-orientation is not new [3, 4].
-Distributed application developers have long deployed services as part of their infrastructure.
-For example, the set of services found in CORBA [5] is an example of the community's efforts to standardise on a number of services that provide the functionality needed to support loosely-coupled, distributed object-based applications.
+The idea of service orientation is not new since distributed application developers have long deployed services as part of their infrastructure [4,5].
+For example, the set of services found in CORBA [6] demonstrates the community's efforts to standardize a number of services that provide the functionality needed to support loosely coupled, distributed object-based applications.